-- All members of staff have been provided with a Copy of Part 1 of 'Keeping Children Safe in Education' 2021 which covers safeguarding information for staff. - o School leaders, including the DSL will read KCSIE in its entirety. - School leaders and all members of staff who work directly with children will read annex B. - All members of staff have signed to confirm that they have read and understood the national guidance shared with them.
-The DSL will keep records of this. - The DSL will ensure that all new staff and volunteers (including agency and third-party staff) receive safeguarding and child protection training (including online safety), including information to ensure they are aware of the school internal safeguarding processes, as part of their induction.
-This will be delivered through face-to-face training, and documentation such as leaflets. - All staff members (including agency and third-party staff) will receive appropriate child protection training (including online safety) to ensure they are aware of a range of safeguarding issues; this training will be updated at least annually. - Safeguarding training for staff, including online safety training, will be integrated, aligned and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning.
+- All members of staff have been provided with a copy of part one or annex A of 'Keeping Children Safe in Education' 2021 which covers safeguarding information for staff.
+ASPIRE leaders, including the DSL will read KCSIE in its entirety. - ASPIRE leaders and all members of staff who work directly with children will read annex B. - All members of staff have signed to confirm that they have read and understood the national guidance shared with them, signed list/ SCR. - The DSL will ensure that all new staff and volunteers (including agency and third-party staff) receive safeguarding and child protection training (including online safety), including information to ensure they are aware of the ASPIRE internal safeguarding processes, as part of their induction, completion of online training. - All staff members (including agency and third-party staff) will receive appropriate child protection training (including online safety) to ensure they are aware of a range of safeguarding issues; this training will be updated at least annually.

-- In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
-This will be carried out by annual refresher training and other updates delivered via staff meetings. - Staff will be encouraged to contribute to and shape school safeguarding arrangements and child protection policies.
-This will be carried out by discussion and agreement, taking into account up-to-date information from any refresher training. - The DSL and headteacher will provide an annual report to the governing body detailing safeguarding training undertaken by all staff and will maintain an up to date register of who has been trained. - Although the school has a nominated lead for the governing body, all members of the governing body will access appropriate safeguarding training which covers their specific strategic responsibilities on a regular basis.
+- Safeguarding training for staff, including online safety training, will be integrated, aligned and considered as part of the whole ASPIRE safeguarding approach and wider staff training and curriculum planning. - In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively via newsletters three times a year - Staff will be encouraged to contribute to and shape ASPIRE safeguarding arrangements and child protection policies. - The DSL and H of S will provide an annual report to the governing body detailing safeguarding training undertaken by all staff and will maintain an up to date register of who has been trained. - Although the ASPIRE has a nominated lead for the governing body, all members of the governing bodyr will access appropriate safeguarding training which covers their specific strategic responsibilities on a regular basis.